The Convenience of Friendship: Real Bond or Just Easy Access?

 You may not like your convenience pals for several reasons,

 They might sap your energy.
 Some people consume negative energy.
-These people may constantly whine or put you down.
+These individuals may constantly complain or belittle you.
 You might get tired of being around these people.

 They could be forgeries.
 Convenience buddies may be interested in what you can do for them.
 They could not be interested in your personal life or feelings.
 You may feel abused and undervalued.